Skip to main content

 Configuration: None (inherits schema from connected source) How It Works:

-1. Connect to an Extract or Functions node (schema is automatically inherited)
+1. Connect to an Extract or Function node (schema is automatically inherited)

 2. When the workflow runs, it pauses at the HIL node